 No MCOs for HUSKY

-Governor Lamont is reportedly considering on a plan to have private insurance company managed care plans (MCOs) run Connecticut’s Medicaid program.
-From 1996 through 2011, Connecticut Medicaid, or HUSKY, was run by MCOs and it was deeply troubled.
+In 2024, Governor Lamont was considering a plan to have private insurance managed care plans (MCOs) run Connecticut’s Medicaid program.
+From 1996 through 2011, Connecticut Medicaid was run by MCOs and it was deeply troubled.
 The program ended under pressure from advocates, providers, and legislators.
-Since the MCOs left Connecticut Medicaid in 2012, access and quality of care have improved, and the state has saved billions of taxpayer dollars.
+Since the MCOs left access and quality of care have improved, and the state has saved billions of taxpayer dollars.

 DSS commissioned consultants to consider options, including MCOs, to improve HUSKY.
-The consultants found that MCOs don’t save money or improve quality and access to care.
+In the December 2024 report, the consultants found that MCOs don’t save money or improve quality and access to care.
 They agree that MCOs do not make sense for most of Connecticut Medicaid.

 However, healthcare spending for seniors and people with disabilities is far higher than other Northeastern states.
 The report options to address those costs include MCOs and related models.